Volscente/NexusLLM/docs/transformers_theory.md

 ## Processing
 ### Step 1 - Compute Query, Key and Value Tensors
 From a single input tensor of tokens, three other tensors are generated:
-1. **Query Tensor** - It is a representation of the current token used to score against all the other tokens
+1. **Query Tensor** - It is a representation of the current token used to score against all the other tokens.
+It represents *"What we're looking for*".
-2. **Key Tensor** - It holds like the tables for all the tokens in the segment.
+2. **Key Tensor** - It holds like the labels for all the tokens in the segment.
 It is what it matches against in the search for relevant tokens.
 It represents what a token can offer.
 3. **Value Tensor** - It is the actual content of the tokens